gitmachtl/scripts/cardano/testnet/README.md

 # Working with Hardware-Wallets as an SPO

-Please take a few minutes and take a look at the Sections here to find out how to prepare your system, what are the limitations when working with a Hardware-Wallet Ledger Nano S, Nano X or Trezor Model-T.
+Please take a few minutes and take a look at the Sections here to find out how to prepare your system, what are the limitations when working with a Hardware-Wallet Ledger Nano S, Nano X or Trezor Model-T. If you need Multi-Witnesses and how to work with them if so ...

 ## Limitations to the PoolOperation